IgnacioFabietti/VOC_analysis/README.md

  3. [Breast cancer-related VOCs](https://data.mendeley.com/datasets/h7fvhycmmn/1)

  This dataset was collected to evaluate the diagnostic performance of breath-omics to differentiate between benign and malignant breast lesions and assess the diagnostic performance of a multi-omics approach combining breath-omics, ultrasound radiomics, and clinic-omics via a nested cohort study.
 This dataset includes three parts data all finally enroll 238 participants: 1) breath-omics data: the mass spectrum of participants breath samples on high-pressure photon ionization time-of-flight mass spectrometry (HPPI-TOF-MS); 2) basic clinic data: the basic clinical characteristics of all enrolled participant; 3) ultrasound radiomics data: the radiomics features calculated based the delineated lesion via Pyradiomics package.

+Each dataset is described and can be downloaded from their respective links, and the files we utilised for each project were:
+ 1. Breath Biopsy® OMNI® – Example:

+    -Dataset: "Breath Biopsy OMNI example dataset.csv"

+ 3. A Clinical Breathomics Dataset:

+	-Asthma_peaktable_ver3.csv

+	-Bronchi_peaktable_ver3.csv

+	-COPD_peaktable_ver3.csv

+	-CBD_metadata_ver3.xlsx

+ 5. Breast cancer-related VOCs:

+	 -Basic_clinic_info.xlsx

+	 -All patients breathomics recordings saved as .txt in the breath-omics/ folder

 ## Problem Statement
 Each dataset presents its own problem: